 The Board of Managers anticipates that the adoption of the above standards will have no material impact on the financial statements.

 17. Subsequent events

-On 2 March 2021, a repayment of share premium, in an amount of EUR 92,260.64, was made to the shareholders of the Company, allocated as follows:
+On 2 March 2021, the Company made a distribution through share premium reduction, in the amount of EUR 142,260.64, to the sole shareholder of the Company.